felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > John Doerr, *Measure What Matters*

 Having goals gives us momentum.
 Why do *you* want to learn about something?
-Try to make this very obvious to yourself.
+Try to make this obvious to yourself.

 When I began my learning journey, my goal was to save my DevOps job at nesto.
 Having this clear goal in my